dschnare/jekyll-tools/test/README.md

 This project contains several new directories that are different than the typical Jekyll directories.

-- `_assets` : Contains third-party code, various documents for the project, etc.
+- `_assets` : Contains third-party code, various documents for the project, etc. This directory is mainly used for files that the `copy` plugin will copy from.
 - `_src` : Contains source files meant for compilation such as JavaScript and Less files.

 # Setup